-When it comes to adding your activities on your college applications, you don’t want to leave blank space!
+When it comes to adding your extracurricular activities on your college applications, you definitely don’t want to leave blank space!

 Now that it’s time to start thinking about the college admissions process, it’s important to consider what you’ll need to put on applications as well.

 When it comes to your participation experiences, you don’t want to leave blank space!
 Use your time wisely to ensure that you’ll have activities to put down.

 Keep in mind, however, that colleges are aware when you add a ton of extracurriculars your junior or senior year.

 Try to keep your participation limited to activities you actually enjoy and will keep pursuing – don’t just participate to have something on your application.

 It’s better to chose what you love, so you’ll benefit from the experience in more ways than just your application word count.

 Here are different types of extracurricular activities that colleges actually want to see.
 With a little something for everyone, you’re sure to find something you’ll enjoy!

 1. Student Government